mauricioao/aninni-company-sac/src/content/sections/spanish/contact-section.md

   #   Your data is safe with us.
 We respect your privacy and never share your information. <br /> Read our [Privacy Policy](/privacy-policy/).
   inputs:
     - label: ""
-      placeholder: "Full Name *"
+      placeholder: "Nombre *"
-      name: "Full Name" # This is crucial.
+      name: "Nombre" # This is crucial.
 Its indicate under which name you want to receive this field data
       required: true
       halfWidth: true
       defaultValue: ""
     - label: ""
-      placeholder: "Email Address *"
+      placeholder: "Email *"
-      name: "Email Address" # This is crucial.
+      name: "Email" # This is crucial.
 Its indicate under which name you want to receive this field data
       required: true
       type: "email"
       halfWidth: true
       defaultValue: ""
-    - label: ""
+    # - label: ""
-      placeholder: "Subject *"
+    #   placeholder: "Subject *"
-      name: "Subject" # This is crucial.
+    #   name: "Subject" # This is crucial.
 Its indicate under which name you want to receive this field data
-      required: false
+    #   required: false
-      halfWidth: true
+    #   halfWidth: true
-      dropdown:
+    #   dropdown:
-        type: "" # select | search - default is select
+    #     type: "" # select | search - default is select
-        search: # if type is search then it will work
+    #     search: # if type is search then it will work
-          placeholder: ""
+    #       placeholder: ""
-        items:
+    #     items:
-          - label: "General Inquiry"
+    #       - label: "General Inquiry"
-            value: "General Inquiry"
+    #         value: "General Inquiry"
-            selected: false
+    #         selected: false
-          - label: "Partnership Opportunity"
+    #       - label: "Partnership Opportunity"
-            value: "Partnership Opportunity"
+    #         value: "Partnership Opportunity"
-            selected: false
+    #         selected: false
-          - label: "Investment Opportunity"
+    #       - label: "Investment Opportunity"
-            value: "Investment Opportunity"
+    #         value: "Investment Opportunity"
-            selected: false
+    #         selected: false
-    - label: ""
+    # - label: ""
-      placeholder: "Subject With Search *"
+    #   placeholder: "Subject With Search *"
-      name: "Subject With Search" # This is crucial.
+    #   name: "Subject With Search" # This is crucial.
 Its indicate under which name you want to receive this field data
-      required: false
+    #   required: false
-      halfWidth: true
+    #   halfWidth: true
-      dropdown:
+    #   dropdown:
-        type: "search" # select | search - default is select
+    #     type: "search" # select | search - default is select
-        search: # if type is search then it will work
+    #     search: # if type is search then it will work
-          placeholder: "Subject With Search"
+    #       placeholder: "Subject With Search"
-        items:
+    #     items:
-          - label: "General Inquiry"
+    #       - label: "General Inquiry"
-            value: "General Inquiry"
+    #         value: "General Inquiry"
-            selected: false
+    #         selected: false
-          - label: "Partnership Opportunity"
+    #       - label: "Partnership Opportunity"
-            value: "Partnership Opportunity"
+    #         value: "Partnership Opportunity"
-            selected: false
+    #         selected: false
-          - label: "Career Opportunity"
+    #       - label: "Career Opportunity"
-            value: "Career Opportunity"
+    #         value: "Career Opportunity"
-            selected: false
+    #         selected: false
-          - label: "Investment Opportunity"
+    #       - label: "Investment Opportunity"
-            value: "Investment Opportunity"
+    #         value: "Investment Opportunity"
-            selected: false
+    #         selected: false
-          - label: "Media Inquiry"
+    #       - label: "Media Inquiry"
-            value: "Media Inquiry"
+    #         value: "Media Inquiry"
-            selected: false
+    #         selected: false
     - label: ""
       tag: "textarea"
       defaultValue: ""
       rows: "2" # Only work if tag is textarea
-      placeholder: "How can we help you *"
+      placeholder: "¿Cómo lo podemos ayudar? *"
       name: "Message" # This is crucial.
 Its indicate under which name you want to receive this field data
       required: true
       halfWidth: false
-    - label: "Google Search" # only valid for type="checkbox" & type === "radio"
-      checked: false # only valid for type="checkbox" & type === "radio"
-      name: "User Source" # This is crucial.
-Its indicate under which name you want to receive this field data
-      required: true
-      groupLabel: "How did you hear about us?" # Radio Inputs Label
-      group: "source" # when you add group then it will omit space between the same group radio input
-      type: "radio"
-      halfWidth: true
+    - label: ""
+      tag: "textarea"
       defaultValue: ""
-    - label: "Social Media" # only valid for type="checkbox" & type === "radio"
+      rows: "2" # Only work if tag is textarea
+      placeholder: "¿Cómo supo sobre nosotros?"
-      name: "User Source" # This is crucial.
+      name: "Message" # This is crucial.
 Its indicate under which name you want to receive this field data
+      required: false
+      halfWidth: false
+    # - label: "Google Search" # only valid for type="checkbox" & type === "radio"
+    #   checked: false # only valid for type="checkbox" & type === "radio"
+    #   name: "User Source" # This is crucial.
+Its indicate under which name you want to receive this field data
+    #   required: true
+    #   groupLabel: "¿Cómo supo sobre nosotros?" # Radio Inputs Label
+    #   group: "source" # when you add group then it will omit space between the same group radio input
+    #   type: "radio"
+    #   halfWidth: true
+    #   defaultValue: ""
+    # - label: "Social Media" # only valid for type="checkbox" & type === "radio"
+    #   name: "User Source" # This is crucial.
+Its indicate under which name you want to receive this field data
-      required: true
+    #   required: true
-      groupLabel: "" # Radio Inputs Label
+    #   groupLabel: "" # Radio Inputs Label
-      group: "source" # when you add group then it will omit space between the same group radio input
+    #   group: "source" # when you add group then it will omit space between the same group radio input
-      type: "radio"
+    #   type: "radio"
-      halfWidth: true
+    #   halfWidth: true
-      defaultValue: ""
+    #   defaultValue: ""
     # - label: "Referral" # only valid for type="checkbox" & type === "radio"
     #   name: "User Source" # This is crucial.
 Its indicate under which name you want to receive this field data
     #   required: true